How To Stop Reverse Sneezing In Dogs

 - Change in temperature or humidity ie. going from warm moist inside air to outside cold dry air can cause the nasal mucosa to become dry and irritated.

 - Excitement and/or exercise – thought to be related to an increased respiratory rate increasing airflow.

-Brachycephalic dog breeds such as French Bulldogs, English Bulldogs, Pugs and Shitzu have a shortened snouts and an elongated soft palate.
+Brachycephalic dog breeds such as French Bulldogs, English Bulldogs, Pugs, Shih Tzu and Lhasa Apso have shortened snouts and an elongated soft palate.